d-mcalpin/speakeasy/README.md

 Python was used to handle data procured from the database.

-### Frameworks
+### Frameworks and Libraries
-Django was used to develop the project, taking advantage of certain in-built elements such as authentication as well as its templating language, display variables and data handling.
+[Django](https://www.djangoproject.com/) was used to develop the project, taking advantage of certain in-built elements such as authentication as well as its templating language, display variables and data handling.

-Bootstrap was used to create interactive and visual elements such as the dropdown elements, and the site's general responsive design.
+[Bootstrap](https://getbootstrap.com/) was used to create interactive and visual elements such as the dropdown elements, and the site's general responsive design.

+[Animate](https://animate.style/) was used for some styling elements on the homepage, index.html

 ### Tools
 [PIP](https://pip.pypa.io/en/stable/) was used to install and manage software packages.